Abynahisblue/currency-converter/README.md

 Description

-/convert

-GET

-Converts an amount from one currency to another
+GET/convert: converts an amount from onecurrency to another

 Example Request